safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 VPNs use a technology first created over 20 years ago with the intent to securely connect two distant private networks.
 It was never meant to protect a single device from the network, but to enable even more connectivity through a separate channel.
 The term "Private" in "Virtual Private Network" does not stand for "private as in secret", but for "private as in property".

 Only later companies started to offer a "VPN" as an online privacy solution for individual users.
-In order to do that, they had to "twist" the VPN technology into a direction it was not created for: protecting a device from the network itself.
+In order to do that, they had to twist the VPN technology into a direction it was not created for: protecting a device from the network itself.
 This is why VPN providers have problems with IP leaks and DNS leaks and try to circumvent the negative side effects with "Kill Switches" and "No Log Policies".

 <p class="emphasize">
   The SPN technology, on the other hand, was created from scratch with a single purpose in mind: Protecting your privacy on the Internet.
 Every single part of the SPN is geared towards this goal.
 There are no dirty fixes or bandages.
 Everything is carefully engineered to protect you.